viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

   ![Sclerotium in experiment dish, with oatmeal](https://github.com/viewsourc3/Chishiki/raw/main/posts/Science/Global%20Warming%20Experiment/Source/IMG/Wake/exp_d01.png)

-#### Day 2.
+## Day 2.
 2022.04.24, sunday.

 - Notes.

+  - The first few pieces of oatmeal are covered.
-The colour is quite more vibrant!
+  - The colour is quite more vibrant!
 It's alive :)
-The first few pieces of oatmeal are covered.
-Temperature in the Ctrl_box is : 21.0ºC
+  - Temperature in the Ctrl_box is : 21.0ºC
-Temperature in the Exp_box is : 20.9ºC
+  - Temperature in the Exp_box is : 20.9ºC
-Time : 15:45
+  - Time : 15:45

 - Steps.

 Considering the oatmeal isn't covered by the blob, and as per instructions, I'll wait until tomorrow to transfert the blobs in the second Petri dish.

 - Pictures.

 ![Sclerotium in control dish, with oatmeal](https://github.com/viewsourc3/Chishiki/raw/main/posts/Science/Global%20Warming%20Experiment/Source/IMG/Wake/ctrl_d02.png)
 ![Sclerotium in experiment dish, with oatmeal](https://github.com/viewsourc3/Chishiki/raw/main/posts/Science/Global%20Warming%20Experiment/Source/IMG/Wake/exp_d02.png)